What we know after NFL player Damar Hamlin suffers cardiac arrest during game

 Drafted in the sixth round by the Bills in 2021, Hamlin played in 14 games as a rookie and then became a starter this season after usual starter Micah Hyde was injured.

 In 2020, Hamlin began organizing an annual Christmas toy drive in his hometown of McKees Rocks, Pa.
-By early Tuesday, a community toy drive organized by Hamlin had surged to more than $3.1million in donations.
+By Wednesday morning, a community toy drive organised by Hamlin had surged past the $5.5m (£4.6m) mark in donations and was approaching $6m.
 His stated goal was $2,500.

+Several notable names from within the world of NFL have contributed, with Tampa Bay quarterback Tom Brady donating $10,000 (£8,300).
+Other big donations include £18,000 from Robert Kraft and the New England Patriots, £12,000 from LA Rams quarterback Matthew Stafford and the single current biggest amount of $20,000 from Jason Hanold.

 Bills offensive lineman Rodger Saffold, in a post on Twitter, described Hamlin as a "kind, caring, extremely hard worker."
 Saffold wrote that Hamlin is "loyal, honest and can always put a smile on your face.
 He is more than an athlete, he is a son and brother."